 Jaybee Alabaster is a 5-year old Oldenburg stallion by Alabaster out of Gloria (Glorieux x Grundstein I).
 Bev Edwards purchased the dam Gloria, who was in foal to Alabaster, at Werner Schockemohle's in 1998, so Jaybee Alabaster was born in Australia.
 The Edwards paired up Alabaster with the young Australian dressage rider Tor van der Berg, who is a farrier and horse breaker by profession, but also successfully competes at FEI level.

-Tor van der Berg and Jaybee Alabaster have been in Europe since June 2nd, 2004, and are currently being trained by Dr. Ulf Möller at Hof Kasselmann in Hagen, Germany.
+Tor van der Berge and Jaybee Alabaster have been in Europe since June 2nd, 2004, and are currently being trained by Dr. Ulf Möller at Hof Kasselmann in Hagen, Germany.
 "PSI sponsored the competition in Melbourne and very kindly invited Tor and the horse to train with Dr. Ulf Moller for a month before the competition," Bev Edwards said. " We very much appreciate this generous offer and Tor is very keen to learn as much as he can from Dr. Möller."

 At 2003 Dressage with the Stars, Jaybee Farm reigned supreme.
 Not only did Jaybee Alabaster win the 5-year old division, but Jaybee Amelia (by Aachimedes x Domherr) also won the 4-year old division under Nicole Magoffin.
 In the 6-year old division Jaybee Alfredo (by Aachimedes) finished second and Jaybee Amanda fourth.
 Try to beat that!
 When Jaybee Alabaster won the 5-year old division, guest judge rider Arjen Teeuwissen commented, "‘I have one problem with this horse.
 He is in Australia, and not in my stables."
 He scored the horse 9.5.